PagerDuty/pdpyras/sphinx/source/user_guide.rst

     pip install pdpyras

-Alternately, if the Requests_ Python library has already been installed locally, one can simply download ``pdpyras.py`` into the directory where it will be used.
+Alternately, if the dependencies (Requests_ and "deprecation" Python libraries) have been installed locally, one can download ``pdpyras.py`` into the directory where it will be used.

 Authentication
 --------------